ls-daily-projects/web_api_sprint/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+1. Routing
+2. Middleware

 -   [ ] Describe Middleware?

+ExpressJS's implementation of the chain-of-responsibility pattern.
+It lets you compose functionality in a DRY and easy to test kinda way.

 -   [ ] Describe a Resource?

+In the world of RESTful interfaces, a Resource is the thing you're requesting from a RESTful API.

 -   [ ] What can the API return to help clients know if a request was successful?

+Status codes and error messages.

 -   [ ] How can we partition our application into sub-applications?

+What?
+Idk.
+You just do it.
+If you mean how do you split apart Routes, then you... use `express.Router()`... and then just do it.

 ## Project Setup